 Your box with absorbers contains a variety of lead and polyethylene absorbers of three thicknesses, given in inches and in $[g/cm^2]$.
 If you are not sure of the values, measure the absorber thickness with a caliper and calculate the thicknesses in g/cm^2 .
-For this, you will need the density of lead (11.3 g/cm^3) and of polyethylene (0.96 g/cm^3).
+For this, you will need the density of lead (11.3 g/cm^3) and of polyethylene (0.96 g/cm^3) .
 All the thin polyethylene sheets are 0.004 inches thick (one inch = 2.54 cm; you can convert in Excel).
 Important note: wash your hands after this lab, to remove any lead dust from your hands.
 Another reason to not eat in lab!

 For the 137 Cs source with its thin β window pointing towards the counter, measure the count rate for 1 layer, 2 layers, 4 layers and 8 layers of the thin plastic foil absorber (9.6 mg/cm2).
 Then measure the count rate for plastic absorbers of about 1.6 mm, 3.2 mm, 6 mm and 12 mm in thickness.
-Hint: start your spreadsheets and plots now while taking data: the lab is long.
 You can do a significant part of the analysis with only the polyethylene data for Cs.
-Next measure the count rate for lead absorbers of about .8 mm, 1.6 mm, 3.2 mm, 6 mm and 12 mm in thickness.
+Next measure the count rate for lead absorbers of about 1.8 mm, 3.4 mm, 6.8 mm, 10.2 mm in thickness.